Precolonial Mauritania: Early history

-The prehistory of the west Saharan region is not fully characterised.
+The prehistory of the west Saharan region is not fully characterized.
 There are some written accounts by medieval Arab traders and explorers who reached the important caravan trading centers and Sudanic kingdoms of eastern Mauritania, but the major sources of pre-European history are oral history, legends, and archaeological evidence.
 These sources indicate that during the millennia preceding the Christian Era, the Sahara was a more habitable region than it is today and supported a flourishing culture.
 In the area that is now Mauritania, the Bafour, a proto-Berber people, whose descendants may be the coastal Imraguen fishermen, were hunters, pastoralists, and fishermen.
 Valley cultivators, who may have been black ancestors of the riverine Toucouleur and Wolof peoples, lived alongside the Bafour.
 Dhar Tichitt is the oldest surviving archaeological settlements in West Africa and the oldest of all stone base settlements south of the Sahara.
 It was built by the Soninke people (or by the Serers) and is thought to be the precursor of the Ghana empire.
 It was being settled around 2000 BCE.
 Climatic changes, and perhaps overgrazing, led to a gradual desiccation of the Sahara and the southward movement of these peoples.

 The Romans did some expeditions south of their Mauretania Tingitana, perhaps reaching the area north of the river Senegal populated by the Pharusii tribe.

 In the 3rd and 4th centuries, this southward migration from the southern Atlas region was intensified by the arrival of Berber groups from the north who were searching for pasturage or fleeing political anarchy and war.
 The wide-ranging activities of these turbulent Berber warriors were made possible by the introduction of the camel to the Sahara in this period.
 This first wave of Berber invaders subjugated and made vassals of those Bafour who did not flee south.

 Other Berber groups followed in the 7th and 8th centuries, themselves fleeing in large numbers before the Arab conquerors of the Maghreb.